 A Perfect Day in the Tetons

 After a quick two days in Yellowstone, we headed south to the Tetons for the second leg of our whirlwind trip.
 Unfortunately, since we had a flight to catch out of Salt Lake City, our time in the Tetons was limited to 24 hours.
 We could have maximized our time by scheduling our return flight from Jackson Hole rather than Salt Lake, but those flights were egregiously expensive.
-One day is not nearly enough time to dedicate to Grand Teton National Park and the surrounding area, but it’s all the time we had so we made the most of it.
+We recognize that one day is not nearly enough time to dedicate to Grand Teton National Park and the surrounding area, but it’s all the time we had so we made the most of it.
 To be completely honest, we preferred the Tetons to Yellowstone even despite the limited time we spent there.
 Make no mistake, Yellowstone is an incredible park, but the crowds did detract from the experience to a certain extent.
-That’s not to say that the Tetons and Jackson were devoid of crowds, but in comparison it felt like we had the whole park to ourselves.
+That’s not to say that the Tetons and Jackson were devoid of summer crowds, but in comparison it felt like we had the whole park to ourselves.
 Despite being such a beautiful park, the Tetons lack the geysers, waterfalls, and ubiquitous wildlife that makes Yellowstone such a household name, so you’re not forced to share the space with as many selfie-hungry tourists.

 Grand Teton National Park is separated from Yellowstone by the John D. Rockefeller Jr. Memorial Parkway and it’s only about a ten minute drive from Yellowstone’s south entrance to the northern entrance to the Tetons.
 Given their proximity, it makes a lot of sense to combine the two parks into one trip.